Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 Methods Manual [@Burt2004SSIR].
 The USDA definition of particle size classes has also been recommended by FAO for use in the Soil Map of the World (Fig. \@ref(fig:texture-limits)).
-The standard reference method adopted by GSIF for reporting particle size classes of sand, silt and clay, is as per the USDA Soil Survey Laboratory Methods Manual [@Burt2004SSIR p.347].
+The standard reference method adopted by GSIF and LandGIS for reporting particle size classes of sand, silt and clay, is as per the USDA Soil Survey Laboratory Methods Manual [@Burt2004SSIR p.347].
 An estimated global distribution of sand, silt, and clay is given in Figs. \@ref(fig:sprofs-snd), \@ref(fig:sprofs-slt) and